nadnad250/test/README.md

 - **SMA Period** – period of the moving average filter
 - **Z-Score Long** – minimum Z-Score to trigger a long entry (default `1`)
 - **Z-Score Short** – maximum Z-Score to trigger a short entry (default `-1`)
+- The strategy also outputs the per-bar Delta and order-book imbalance for reference in the NinjaScript Output window.